Tuesday , 3 December 2024

-No, both network architecture and network topology are different concepts of connectivity network.
+No, network architecture and topology are different concepts of connectivity networks.
 To help you better understand these concepts, today we are going to discuss network architecture and network topology in detail.

 Network architecture refers to the arrangement of devices and services that meet client connectivity needs.
 Common network devices include switches and routers, while services like DHCP and DNS support them.
 Client devices consist of end-user devices, servers, and smart devices.